hiteda/weather-app/README.md

 # Weather Comparison App

-Weather Comparison App lets you compare the 7-day forecast of multiple cities using the OpenWeatherMap API and OpenCageData's geocoding API.
+The Weather Comparison App lets you compare the 7-day forecast of multiple cities using the [OpenWeatherMap API](https://openweathermap.org/api) and [OpenCageData](https://opencagedata.com/)'s geocoding API.

 ## Requirements

 This is a React application, so React and node.js are required to run it.
-You will also need API keys for the OpenWeatherMap API [https://openweathermap.org/api](https://openweathermap.org/api) and for OpenCageData's geocoding API [https://opencagedata.com/](https://opencagedata.com/).
+You will also need API keys for the [OpenWeatherMap API](https://openweathermap.org/api) and for [OpenCageData's geocoding API](https://opencagedata.com/).
 Once you have your API keys, add them to src/utilities/Keys.js.

 ## Running the app